rivas-lab/ukbb-tools/04_gwas/extras/20201026_exome_gwas_parallel/README.md

 | related           | 2921  |
 | metal             | 3381  |

+Please see [documentation on population stratification (version 20200828)](/03_filtering/population_stratification_20200828/README.md#population-assignment) for the number of individuals included in each population subgroup.

 ## Basic QC

 We counted the number of lines in each file.